library(lme4); library(lmerTest); library(emmeans)

 9.2.1.1 Data integrity checks

-We will start inspecting the data set firstly by looking at the class of variables:
+We will start inspecting the data set firstly by looking at the class of each variable:

 str(dat)